Marctraider/LiveScript-LTSC-21H2/README.md

 - Purge default annoying sound scheme
 - Purge trash from context menu (Pin Quick Access, Pin to Start, Troubleshoot, Send To, Modern Sharing, Include in Library, Give Access To, Edit with Paint 3D / Rotate Image / 3D Print, Cast to Device, Windows Defender)
 - Permanently disable Update Medic Service, Update Orchestrator Service, Delivery Optimization, BITS, while keeping Windows Update service functional.
 (Thus can manually apply cumulative updates still)
 - PowerShell background script to monitor user startup (at login) entries being created by random programs and installers, and remove them automatically.
+(Only affect user specific startup programs created under HCKU)
-- Disabled nagging about 'do you want to initialize disks' if they contain fully encrypted filesystems in diskmgmt.msc (And subsequently destroy the disk)
+- Disabled nagging about 'do you want to initialize disks' if they contain fully encrypted filesystems in diskmgmt.msc (And subsequently destroy the disk by accident on a misclick)
 - Disable certain devmgmt.msc drivers
 - Optional enable MSI on supported drivers/hardware and irq affinity.
 - System-wide driver disable 'allowed to go to sleep'